This Cincinnati Watch Company would like to thank and honor The original Cincinnati watch company,

 Art, Beauty, Function, & Practicality

-We are the proud owners of this Gruen Watch assembled in Cincinnati at Time Hill in 1950 that has the same movement in it, the 335, being built in Cincinnati at that time.
-American made movements were made by the Gruen Watch Company in Cincinnati between around 1948-50.
+On the right side of the picture above you see the American-made movement made by the Gruen Watch Company in Cincinnati around 1948-50.
 They were the 335C and had "Cincinnati, USA" engraved on the movement as seen in the image above.

-Making The Movement Smaller, Rectangular And Curved Dietrich Gruen was dedicated to making a watch thinner than the pocket watch turned sideways as it was at the time.
+Making the movement smaller, rectangular and curved Dietrich Gruen was dedicated to making a watch thinner than the pocket watch turned sideways as it was at the time.

 He created the "Veri-thin" Movement, a revolutionary movement designed to be half as thin as the bulky watches of the day.